Graph Data Augmentation with Contrastive Learning on Covariate Distribution Shift: Experimental Results

 \subsection{Hyperparameter Analysis}

-In this section, we conduct experiments to investigate hyperparameters' impact on our method's performance.
+In this subsection, we conduct experiments to investigate hyperparameters' impact on our method's performance.
 Specifically, we analyze the influence of the temperature parameter $\tau$ in Equation \ref{equation: contrastive loss}, the regularization strength $\lambda$ in Equation \ref{equation: obj of stable generator}, and the hyperparameter $\alpha$ in Equation \ref{equation: obj of Adversarial Augmenter}.
 We use Molbbbp as our dataset with different domains (size, scaffold) and explore the performance when the hyperparameter varies from 0 to 1 in increments of 0.1.
 It is noticed that the default hyperparameter settings are $\tau$ = 0.5, $\lambda$ = 1, and $\alpha $ = 0.5.

-As illustrated in Fig. \ref{fig: hyperparameter}, we have three different line charts for $\tau$, $\lambda$, and $\alpha$, respectively, in different domains.
+As illustrated in Figure \ref{fig: hyperparameter}, we have three different line charts for $\tau$, $\lambda$, and $\alpha$, respectively, in different domains.
 The performance varies significantly with different values of the hyperparameters.
+Details are discussed below.

-The impact of varying $\tau$ on domain size is illustrated in Fig. \ref{fig: temp}.
+(i) The impact of varying $\tau$ on domain size is illustrated in Figure \ref{fig: temp}.
 The accuracy increases steadily as $\tau$ ranges from 0 to 0.3.
 However, a sudden drop in accuracy occurs at $\tau$ = 0.4.
 Beyond this point, the accuracy remains relatively stable, with minimal fluctuations between $\tau$ equals 0.5 and 1.
 In the domain scaffold, the accuracy exhibits slight fluctuations throughout the entire range of $\tau$ values.

-As shown in Fig. \ref{fig: label}, the impact of varying $\lambda$ on domain size reveals a general downward trend in overall accuracy as $\lambda$ increases from 0.1 to 1.
+(ii) TAs shown in Figure \ref{fig: label}, the impact of varying $\lambda$ on domain size reveals a general downward trend in overall accuracy as $\lambda$ increases from 0.1 to 1.
 Notably, the accuracy experiences a sharp decline at $\lambda$ = 0.6 but recovers slightly at $\lambda$ = 0.8.
 In the domain scaffold, the accuracy remains relatively stable, with only minor fluctuations observed throughout the entire range of $\lambda$ values.

-For the change of $\alpha$ in domain both size and scaffold, the accuracy slightly fluctuates throughout the entire range.
-Across both domain size and scaffold illustrated in Fig. \ref{fig: dis}, the accuracy remains relatively stable with respect to the changes of $\alpha$, exhibiting only minor fluctuations throughout the entire range.
+(iii) TFor the change of $\alpha$ in domain both size and scaffold, the accuracy slightly fluctuates throughout the entire range.
+Across both domain size and scaffold illustrated in Figure \ref{fig: dis}, the accuracy remains relatively stable with respect to the changes of $\alpha$, exhibiting only minor fluctuations throughout the entire range.